 12. Build a Chicken Run Extension

 Attach a run that extends outside the barn for some fresh air and sunshine.
 My chickens love the extra freedom it provides.
+If you enjoy creating miniature habitats, check out these creative farm diorama ideas for more inspiration.

 13. Strategic Feeding Stations